 Abu Raya B, et al. The effect of timing of maternal tetanus, diphtheria, and acellular pertussis (Tdap) immunization during pregnancy on newborn pertussis antibody levels- A prospective study.
 Vaccine 2014; 32: 5787-5793.

 **Eberhardt CS, Blanchard-Rohner G, Lemaitre B, et al. Maternal Immunization Earlier in Pregnancy Maximizes Antibody Transfer and Expected Infant Seropositivity Against Pertussis.
-Clinical Infectious Diseases 2016; 62: 829-836.
+Clin Infect Dis 2016; 62: 829-836.

 This is the first study which shows that pertussis vaccination in the second trimester may provide better immune protection to infants than vaccination in the third trimester which has significant implications for decisions about timing of vaccination.

 *Abu Raya B, Srugo I, Bamberger E. Optimal Timing of Immunization Against Pertussis During Pregnancy.
-CID 2016: 63:143-144
+Clin Infect Dis 2016: 63:143-144

 Useful discussion of an important paper, particularly discussing the role of transplacental antibody transfer in determining concentration of antibody in the cord.

-*Eberhardt CS, de Tejada BM, Siegrist CA. Reply to Abu Raya et al. CID 2016: 63: 144-145
+*Eberhardt CS, de Tejada BM, Siegrist CA. Reply to Abu Raya et al. Clin Infect Dis 2016: 63: 144-145

 Further useful discussion about this paper, this time outlining more the possible impact of factors other than transplacental transfer in determining concentration of antibody in the cord